CtrlK

 Completeness

-Clearly answers both what (secure backend coding practices in input validation, authentication, API security) and when (PROACTIVELY for backend security implementations or security code reviews) with explicit trigger guidance.
+Clearly answers both 'what' (secure backend coding practices specializing in input validation, authentication, and API security) and 'when' (Use PROACTIVELY for backend security implementations or security code reviews), with an explicit trigger clause.

 3 / 3